tanmayy24/Multi-task-Learning-for-sound-event-detection/recipes/dcase2022_task4_baseline/README.md

 #### Synthetic training set with strong annotations

-This set is composed of **10000** clips generated with the [Scaper][scaper] soundscape synthesis and augmentation library.
+This set is composed of **10,000** clips generated with the Scaper soundscape synthesis and augmentation library.
 The clips are generated such that the distribution per event is close to that of the validation set.

 The strong annotations are provided in a tab separated csv file under the following format: